-There is an important concept to be aware of, which is the different type of uses for an image or footage.
+There's an important concept to be aware of, which is the different type of uses for an image or footage.
 They are editorial or commercial.
-Generally, editorial images (or footage, when we refer to images, we also mean footage here), are of real things, people, places, etc, that haven't been set up.
+Generally, editorial images (or footage, when we refer to images, we also mean footage here), are of real things, current affairs, people, places, etc, that haven't been set up.
 An example might be an image from a football match used to illustrate a match report, a street scene or images of animals in a book about wildlife.
 Note generally, editorial images do not come with model releases.
 This restricts how they can be used and it's highly unlikely that an editorial image would be used in a commercial context.
 A commercial image will have been taken for the purposes of selling a thing, such as a product or service.
 It doesn't need to be real but it should have a model and property release for anyone or any property that feature in it.

 You might have heard the terms stock library, stock agent, stock agency or picture library.
 Library is quite an accurate word for this kind of photography.
-A stock library doesn't contain books but thousands of pictures, of all kinds of subjects such as people, places and things and taken by many different photographers.
+A stock library doesn't contain books but thousands of pictures, of all kinds of subjects such as people, concepts, places and things and taken by many different photographers.
 Clients use a library to find pictures of very specific things that match the requirements of their imaging projects.
 Most importantly the client doesn't have to go out and shoot an image as they can most likely find what they want in a stock library.

 When that client uses an image they have found at the library, they pay to use it and some of that payment will go to the photographer and some to the library. (see note 1 below).
 Photographers create images that they then decide to submit work to a stock library.
 Note that there is no guarantee the images will ever be used by a client.
 It is up to the photographer to ensure they create work that is attractive to buyers such that they decide to pay to use it.